-Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA): A federal law passed in 1980 and subsequently amended.
-The act requires responsible parties under the law to investigate and remediate releases of hazardous substances.
+Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA): A federal law passed in 1980 and modified in 1986 by the Superfund Amendments and Reauthorization Act (SARA).
+The act requires federal agencies to investigate and remediate releases of hazardous substances.

 Contaminant Plume: A volume of contaminated groundwater with measurable horizontal and vertical dimensions.
 Plume contaminants are dissolved in and move with groundwater.
 Environmental Impact Statement: A study conducted to provide information on potential environmental impacts that could result from a proposed action.